straz/artificialtrust/_articles/ethical.md

 all.
 Any company that derives profit from an unethical AI has little incentive to limit its growth.

+A grocery that poisons its shoppers will face strong market pressure, because its financial success is decided by the shoppers who are harmed.
+This isn't true of most AIs.
+The financial success of an AI is decided by the sponsors who profit from its behavior, not the subjects who face the harm it can do.

 Since AIs are products, the "product liability" approach is more appropriate, and more likely to be effective, than "market incentives."